- Location: New Jersey

 New residents need to get their car or truck registered with the New Jersey MVC before they get their vehicle inspected.
 Take the New Jersey registration, NJ insurance card, and your driver's license to an inspection station within 14 days after getting your car registered.

-Brand new vehicles that have never been titled and registered before will get a 5-year inspection sticker from the dealer at the time of purchase.
+Brand new vehicles that have never been titled and registered before will get an inspection sticker every 5 years from the dealer at the time of purchase.
 You will not need to get the vehicle inspected until the date on the inspection sticker.

 Used vehicles purchased either in or out of state are not required to be inspected until they are 5 model years old.
 If you purchased the used vehicle from a car dealership, the dealer can affix an inspection sticker dated to expire once vehicle is 5 years old.